yegor256/takes/README.md

 )
 ```

-Then, you need to show a login link to the user, which he or she
+Then, you need to show a login link to the user, which they
-can click and get to the Facebook OAuth authentication page.
+can click to get to the Facebook OAuth authentication page.
 Here is how
 you do this with XeResponse:

 ```java